ShaozheLi123/Shaozheli.github.io/README.md

 Milestone1:

-Change Log:
+Change Log List:
-List: HTML: I created a website by html format and add a sentence. <a href="https://marksheet.io/html-syntax.html">Visit marksheet!</a>
+HTML: I created a website by html format and add a sentence. <a href="https://marksheet.io/html-syntax.html">Visit marksheet!</a>

 Try to use the link. <a href="https://www.w3schools.com/html/html_links.asp">Visit W3Schools!</a>